beark/ftl/docs/Parsec-I.md

  */
 template<typename T>
 class parser {
+public:
     ftl::either<T,error> run(std::istream&);
 };
 ```
-What's that? only one single, lonely little method?
+What's that?
+Only one single, lonely little method?
 Something must surely be wrong?
 Well, let's give it a chance to prove itself at least...

 So, what else does this interface tell us?
 First, apparently parsers are monads.
 This actually tells us quite a bit: we now know we can use all of the [functor](Functor.md), [applicative functor](Applicative.md), and [monad](Monad.md) interfaces to interact with parsers.
 Neat.
 Second, we also know that the `run` method apparently can fail: its return type of `either<T,error>` clearly indicates that it will either return whatever we wanted it to parse, or an error.